ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER WINDOWS WITH CL FROM MSVC

-    To utilize compilation with nmake and cl (the command line compiler of a big big software company) use a console, go to the 'src' directory and type:
+    To utilize compilation with nmake and cl (the C compiler of a big big software company) use a console, go to the 'src' directory and type:

     copy mk_msvc.mak makefile
     nmake depend